Skip to main content

 The two tools fit different work rhythms.

-A typical OneNote week.
-Monday morning standup notes go into the Work notebook → Meetings section → today's page.
-Tuesday's lecture goes into the School notebook → CS101 section → today's page, with iPad Pencil annotations on the embedded slide PDF.
-Wednesday's brainstorm uses the infinite canvas to sketch a flowchart, then add typed notes around it.
+A typical OneNote week starts with Monday standup notes in the Work notebook, Meetings section, and today's page.
+Tuesday's lecture goes into the School notebook and CS101 section, with iPad Pencil annotations on the embedded slide PDF.
+Wednesday's brainstorm uses the infinite canvas to sketch a flowchart and add typed notes around it.
 Friday's review pulls notes across all three notebooks via search.
-Total interactions: 30-50 per week, total time: 30-60 minutes of active note-keeping.
+Total interactions usually land around 30-50 per week, with 30-60 minutes of active note-keeping.

-A typical Bear week.
-Monday morning starts a daily note tagged #daily/2026-05-08.
-Tuesday adds a meeting note tagged #meeting/standup linked from the daily note via wikilinks.
+A typical Bear week starts with a daily note tagged #daily/2026-05-08.
+Tuesday adds a meeting note tagged #meeting/standup and linked from the daily note via wikilinks.
 Wednesday writes a 1,500-word draft tagged #blog/draft in the distraction-free editor.
-Friday reviews the week by searching #daily and pulls the highlights into a weekly review note.
-Total interactions: 20-30 per week, total time: 60-90 minutes of writing-focused work.
+Friday reviews the week by searching #daily and pulling highlights into a weekly review note.
+Total interactions usually land around 20-30 per week, with 60-90 minutes of writing-focused work.

-The split: OneNote rewards capture in mixed media; Bear rewards prose-first writing.
-A user who lives in OneNote and tries Bear ends up missing the canvas; a user who lives in Bear and tries OneNote ends up missing the typography.
+The split is practical.
+OneNote rewards capture in mixed media, while Bear rewards prose-first writing.
+A user who lives in OneNote and tries Bear ends up missing the canvas.
+A user who lives in Bear and tries OneNote ends up missing the typography.
 Pick by the rhythm that matches your week.

 Mobile and Tablet Reality